Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/050_robot-users.en.md

 A plausible setup is to give the robot user roles with the permissions {{<bom-management-en>}} and {{<vuln-management-en>}}, enabling them to upload BOMs and update vulnerabilities:

 {{< example user_role_add_robot >}}

+Now you can use your robot's credentials in your [CI/CD](/integration/ci-cd/) pipeline.